spawnmarvel/quickguides/azure/Implement-and-manage-storage/README.md

 ## Configure Azure Storage with tools

+The module concepts are covered in: Implement and manage storage (15–20%)

+* Use Azure Storage Explorer
+* * Work with Azure Storage data on Windows, macOS, and Linux

 ## Create and Azure Storage account

 ## Control access to Azure Storage with shared acess signatures